wajo1984/ARTS_Demo/README.md

 engineering evaluation, and portfolio presentation purposes.

 ## Main functionality
-- Dynamic source noise calculation with respect to engine power setting and attitude of the aircraft
+- Dynamic source noise calculation with respect to engine power setting and air speed
 - Emission model based on distance to terrain and attitude of aircraft with a variable number of emitted rays in order to achieve a constant ray density
-- Transmission model based on acoustic ray tracing propagation with respect to atmospheric properties (temperature and wind profile) for sound refraction and dynamic cut-off conditions
+- Transmission model based on acoustic ray tracing propagation with respect to atmospheric properties (temperature and wind profile) for sound refraction, attenuation and dynamic cut-off conditions
 - Immission model with respect to terrain elevation for dynamic immission detection and sound shielding

 ## Technical detail